microsoft/r-server-loan-credit-risk/Powershell_Instructions.md

 [Click here](tables.html) to view more information about each of these tables.

-Right click on XXXSOMETABLE and select `View Top 1000 Rows` to preview the scored data.
+Right click on dbo.Scores and select `View Top 1000 Rows` to preview the scored data.

 [Click here](tables.html) to view the details all tables created in this solution.